Jerusalem

 West Bank: settler attacks on Christian village

-The most senior church leaders in the Holy Land on July 14 toured the Christian Palestinian town of Taybeh in the West Bank, which has been the scene of repeated attacks by Israeli settlers in recent weeks.
-In a joint statement, the Greek Orthodox Patriarch of Jerusalem, Theophilos III, and Latin Patriarch of Jerusalem, Pierbattista Pizzaballa, called the settler attacks a threat to Christian heritage, and called for an investigation into the failure of Israeli authorities to respond to the ongoing assaults.
-Taybeh, the biblical Ephraim, has three churches—Greek Orthodox, Roman Catolic and Melkite—whose pastors issued an joint appeal calling on Israeli authorities to prevent further settler violence.
-They charged that the violence—including arson attacks that have threatened the Byzantine-era Church of Al-Khader (St. George)—have occurred in the presence of passive Israeli soldiers.
+The two most senior church leaders in the Holy Land on July 14 toured the Christian Palestinian town of Taybeh in the West Bank, which has been the scene of repeated attacks by Israeli settlers in recent weeks.
+In a joint statement, the Greek Orthodox Patriarch of Jerusalem, Theophilos III, and Latin Patriarch of Jerusalem, Pierbattista Pizzaballa, called the settler attacks a threat to Christian heritage, and demanded an investigation into the failure of Israeli authorities to respond to the ongoing assaults.
+Taybeh, the biblical Ephraim, has three churches—Greek Orthodox, Roman Catholic and Melkite—whose pastors have issued an joint appeal calling on Israeli authorities to prevent further settler violence.
+They charged that the violence—including arson attacks that have threatened the Byzantine-era Church of Al-Khader (St. George)—has often taken place in the presence of passive Israeli soldiers.
 The settlers have also damaged the olive groves that are Taybeh's primary source of income, and are preventing farmers from accessing and working their lands.
 (VaticanNews, ToI, Al Jazeera)

 Israel again expands West Bank settlements